 Where to Stay in Sámara, Costa Rica

-There is not a ton of accommodation options in town, so book in advance if you are travelling in high season.
+There are not a ton of accommodation options in town, so book in advance if you are visiting Samara in high season.

 Eco Hotels in Samara, Costa Rica

 Hotel Giada is a moderately priced, fully carbon-neutral hotel.
-They are located just 200 meters from the Samara beach.
+They are located just 200 meters from Samara Beach.

 Hotel Punta Islita‘s gorgeous, luxury beachfront accommodation is located just down the road from Sámara.
 It’s their commitment to become one of the most eco-friendly beachfront hotels in Costa Rica.